lowcoder-org/lowcoder/docs/connect-your-data/query-basics/README.md

 ### Dynamic Queries and Data Binding

-Lowcoder evaluates your query statement with JavaScript code inside `{{ }}` in real-time, and the result is displayed below in a floating box, so you can use it to check the correctness of the query statement.
+OpenFlower evaluates your query statement with JavaScript code inside `{{ }}` in real-time, and the result is displayed below in a floating box, so you can use it to check the correctness of the query statement.

 ## Trigger a query when:...

-Lowcoder triggers your queries in two modes: it runs automatically when "inputs change or on page load" or manually (and so invoked in other event handlers for example).&#x20;
+OpenFlower triggers your queries in two modes: it runs automatically when "inputs change or on page load" or manually (and so invoked in other event handlers for example).&#x20;

 ### Inputs change or on page load